cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 curl -i -H "Authorization: Bearer ${API_TOKEN}" "https://api.cloudflare.com/client/v4/accounts/${ACCOUNT_TAG}/workers/scripts/${SCRIPT_NAME}" -X PUT -F "metadata=@durable-object-example.json;type=application/json" -F "script=@durable-object-example.mjs;type=application/javascript+module"
 ```

 Now that the script containing the class exists on Cloudflare's servers, we can tell Cloudflare that this script contains a Durable Object class.
-Use the API to define a new Durable Object class:
+Use the API to define a new Durable Object namespace:

 ```sh
 curl -i -H "Authorization: Bearer ${API_TOKEN}" "https://api.cloudflare.com/client/v4/accounts/${ACCOUNT_TAG}/workers/durable_objects/namespaces" -X POST --data "{\"name\": \"example-class\", \"script\": \"${SCRIPT_NAME}\", \"class\": \"DurableObjectExample\"}"
 ```

-The new class's ID will be returned in the response; save this for use below.
+The new namespace's ID will be returned in the response; save this for use below.

-## Binding the class to a calling Worker
+## Binding the Durable Object namespace to a calling Worker

 In order for Workers to talk to instances of this class, they need an environment binding for it.
 This works similarly to Workers KV bindings.
-A Durable Object class binding is a named global variable that appears in your Worker that provides access to instances of your Durable Object.
+A Durable Object namespace binding is a named global variable that appears in your Worker that provides access to instances of your Durable Object.

 Here's a basic Worker script that always forwards all requests to the object named "foo".
-Our binding for our class shows up as a global called `EXAMPLE_CLASS`.
+Our binding for our namespace shows up as a global called `EXAMPLE_CLASS`.

 ```
 // calling-worker.js